Arthur Turner (British Army officer): Military career

 Turner was commissioned a second-lieutenant in the Royal Artillery on 23 December 1897.
 He served in the Second Boer War in South Africa (1899–1900), where he was promoted to lieutenant on 23 December 1900, was severely wounded and mentioned in despatches.
 He returned to serve in South Africa in 1902, and received a substantive commission as lieutenant in the Royal Field Artillery on 26 March 1902, attached to the 61st Battery.
 Following the end of the war, he returned home with the men of his battery on the SS Sicilia in October 1902, when the battery was posted at Woolwich.

 He later served in France during the First World War and was decorated with the Croix de Guerre.
 He was also decorated with the Distinguished Service Order (DSO), appointed a Companion of the Order of St Michael and St George (CMG) and a Companion of the Order of the Bath (CB).
-He achieved the rank of Brigadier.
+He achieved the rank of brigadier general, in June 1918.